ritulshekhar/advanced-real-estate-price-forecasting/README.md

 R² Score

-Pipeline components:

-Numerical imputation and scaling

-One-hot encoding for categorical variables

-Outlier handling and feature selection

-Cross-validation for model assessment

 Best Performing Models by Dataset

-Ames Housing: XGBoost demonstrated best performance with high generalization
+Ames Housing → XGBoost demonstrated the strongest generalization capability

-Bengaluru Housing: XGBoost delivered the most reliable results given high variability
+Bengaluru Housing → XGBoost achieved highest predictive accuracy given high price variability

-King County Housing: LightGBM achieved highest accuracy on a complex dataset
+King County Housing → LightGBM performed best on a larger and more complex dataset

-Melbourne Housing: LightGBM showed consistent performance across diverse property features
+Melbourne Housing → LightGBM delivered consistent performance across diverse property features

-California Housing: LightGBM provided the strongest predictive capability on large-scale data
+California Housing → LightGBM achieved the best generalization on population-scale data

-Tree-based boosting methods consistently outperformed linear models in capturing non-linear pricing patterns.
+These results emphasize that tree-based boosting methods provide the most reliable performance for real estate valuation problems.

-Gradio Prediction Interface
+Deployment Interface

-A Gradio dashboard is included for interactive house price estimation using the Ames dataset.
+A Gradio dashboard is developed for interactive real-time predictions.
-Users input key structural and location features, and the model returns the predicted sale price.

-Dashboard Screenshots
-Price Prediction Interface

-Model Benchmark Display
+Users can input key features such as:

+Overall construction quality

+Living area and lot area

+Basement size and number of bathrooms

+Garage capacity

+Year built

+Neighborhood category

+The dashboard returns an estimated selling price based on the trained model.

+Screenshots are included inside the screenshots/ directory.

 Repository Structure
-/data                        - (Optional) dataset storage /notebooks                   - EDA and model development notebooks /models                      - Serialized ML models if saved /screenshots                 - Interface preview assets gradio_app.ipynb             - Dashboard deployment code README.md requirements.txt
+/data                         - datasets used in model development /notebooks                    - model training, evaluation, and EDA files /gradio_app.ipynb             - deployed prediction interface /screenshots                  - UI screenshots for documentation /models (optional)            - serialized ML pipelines requirements.txt
+README.md

 How to Run

-Install required dependencies:
+Install required packages:

 pip install -r requirements.txt

-Run the Gradio app:
+Open and execute the Gradio application in Google Colab or a local environment:

 python gradio_app.ipynb

-(Recommended through Jupyter or Google Colab)
+(Gradio will generate a shareable link for the interface.)

-Key Insights
+Key Learning Outcomes

-Diverse housing markets require adaptable regression strategies

-Ensembles like XGBoost and LightGBM handle economic and spatial variability effectively

-Model performance varies significantly by geography and feature availability

-Real-time prediction deployment improves practical usability of ML models
+Comparative analysis of regression algorithms across five distinct real-estate markets

+Techniques for data preprocessing in heterogeneous environments

+Hyperparameter tuning for ensemble methods

+Deployment of ML solutions for end-user interaction

+Interpretation of performance metrics for decision-driven insights

 Future Enhancements

-Feature importance and SHAP explainability
+SHAP-based explainability for feature impact analysis

+Integration of geographic and economic indicators

-Deployment to Hugging Face Spaces or other cloud platforms
+Public deployment on Hugging Face Spaces or Streamlit Community Cloud

-Multi-city prediction interface within the same dashboard

-Integration of geospatial coordinates for location-aware modeling
+Dataset expansion to additional cities for broader generalization